Infected Blood Compensation

 Making a claim if you were infected or affected by the failures in screening in the 1970s-1990s

 The process of making a claim as a result of the failures in blood screening from the 1970s to 1990s may differ from a standard medical negligence claim, although it is impossible to say with any certainty at this stage how compensation will be awarded.
 In 2022, the government paid £100,000 to each victim who was registered with a UK support scheme, or to partners in some cases where victims had died, as interim compensation.
-Now, the Infected Blood Inquiry has recommended that the government set up a compensation scheme to provide further redress for people infected and affected by infected blood and the government have said they are looking into this but it is not yet clear if or when a scheme will be up and running.
+Now, the government has announced plans to establish a compensation scheme in response to the Infected Blood Inquiry, but this is not expected to be up and running until the end of this year.

-We expect that further compensation will be paid to patients (and the families of patients) who received infected blood due to failures in government oversight, but because a full compensation scheme is yet to be implemented, it is difficult to advise on the best way of claiming compensation or how the claims process will work at this time.
+Further compensation will be paid to patients (and the families of patients) who received infected blood due to failures in government oversight through this scheme.
+However, because it is yet to be fully implemented, it is difficult to advise on the best way of claiming compensation or how the claims process will work at this time.

 Even so, you should speak to a solicitor at your earliest opportunity if you experienced similar circumstances or believe that you may be eligible for compensation from the government.
 The experts at JMW Solicitors can advise you on the next steps you should take and ensure that you are kept informed about the government’s plans for a compensation scheme and any alternative course of action you can take.